Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 'bold/021';
 };
 `
-to
-`dirs={
+to the bold number will change depending on subject, in this case it is 32 `dirs={
 'bold/032'
-};` the bold number will change depending on subject, in this case it is 32
+};`
-4. Should say "get_mc_regressor done" when complete
+5. Should say "get_mc_regressor done" when complete

 #### Get confound information from non-gray matter time series
-1. Download MatLab script file from step 1.2 get_ventricle_wm_regressor.m (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
+1. Download MatLab script file from step 1.2 get_ventricle_wm_regressor.m (on FH GitHib page 11) and add file to your fhlin_toolbox/seeg_s025 folder and double click on the file for it to open in MatLab
 2. Change `target_subject='s006';` to `target_subject='s026';` (the subject ID you are working on)
 3. Change `'../resting_data/unpack/bold/005/fmcprstc.nii.gz';` to `'./bold/032/fmcprstc.nii.gz';` (location of your fmcprstc.nii.gz file) for file_register_source and file_regression_source (lines 5 & 9)
 4. Change `'aparc+aseg_fmcprstc_005.nii'` to `'aparc+aseg_fmcprstc_032.nii'` (dicom scan number, which is shown in bold folder)